A modern Fortran library for SU(3) coupling and recoupling coefficients: Structure, implementation details, and usage of the library

 \subsection{Module \texttt{ndsu3lib\_tools}}

 Before a program first invokes \texttt{ndsu3lib} to calculate $\grpsu{3}$ coupling or recoupling coefficients, it must first initialize the library, by calling the subroutine \texttt{initialize\_ndsu3lib}.
 To increase speed and avoid loss of precision, this subroutine allocates and recursively precalculates arrays containing binomial coefficients and, optionally, factors $I(i,j,k)$ and $S(i,j,k)$.
 These factors are defined in~(\ref{i}) and~(\ref{s}) and are needed only if $\grpsu{3}\supset\grpso{3}$ RCCs are to be calculated.
 If the WIGXJPF library is being used, then \texttt{initialize\_ndsu3lib} also initializes WIGXJPF.
-In OpenMP multithreaded applications, the subroutine \texttt{initialize\_ndsu3lib} should be called separately by each thread.
+While \texttt{ndsu3lib} is safe to use in OpenMP multithreaded applications, the subroutine \texttt{initialize\_ndsu3lib} should be called separately by each thread.
+In such applications the arrays of binomial coefficients and factors $I(i,j,k)$ and $S(i,j,k)$ are shared, and only one thread initializes them.

 If the calling program has no further need for the \texttt{ndsu3lib} library, it may call the subroutine \texttt{finalize\_ndsu3lib}, to release the memory used for precomputed coefficients.
 In OpenMP multithreaded applications, this subroutine should be called by each thread.